andrew/ultimate-awesome/README.md

 - [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
+- [awesome-distributed-system-projects](https://github.com/roma-glushko/awesome-distributed-system-projects) - 🚀 List of distributed system projects for inspiration and learning to build distributed services from real world examples.
 - [awesome-legal](https://github.com/ankane/awesome-legal) - Awesome free legal documents for companies.
 - [cool-ai-stuff](https://github.com/zukixa/cool-ai-stuff) - This repository contains a list of free to use AI APIs and sites.
 We are NOT endorsing ANY of the listed services!.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc